Risk-Based Inspection Services

-Why RBI is getting more attention?
+Why is Risk-Based Inspection getting more attention?

 Oil and gas facilities are getting older; the older a facility is meaning, the closer to its end of life). the higher the risks;

-- Government and society are now stricter about the health and safety of the public
+- Government and society are now stricter about the health and safety of the public.

-- The environmental consequences are now way more concerning than in the past
+- The environmental consequences are now way more concerning than in the past.

 - More competition in the industry needs more financial risk calculation and accepting some risks to reduce the cost.